commonsguy/cwac-security/PERMS.md

 provides some helper code to detect other apps defining the same custom permissions that you define.

-## "L" Developer Preview Behavior
+## Android 5.0+ Behavior

-The "L" Developer Preview only allows apps signed with the same signing key to define the same `<permission>` element.
+Android 5.0 and higher only allow apps signed with the same signing key to define the same `<permission>` element.
 If a user tries to install an app that defines the same `<permission>` element as does some other already-installed app, and the two apps are not signed by the same signing key, the second app's installation fails with an `INSTALL_FAILED_DUPLICATE_PERMISSION` error.
 The actual `protectionLevel` of the `<permission>` does not